PostgreSQL on Linux

 Reloading the configuration files

-Use the following command to reload the configuration files:
+The following command will use a PostgreSQL system administration command to reload the server configuration files:

 sudo -u postgres psql -c 'SELECT pg_reload_conf();'